-Here we simply record the number n_t of occupied patches at each time t.
+Here we simply record the number n(t) of occupied patches at each time t.

-A typical approach is to suppose that $(n_t, t \ge 0)$ is a Markov chain in discrete or continuous time.
+A typical approach is to suppose that $(n(t), t \ge 0)$ is a Markov chain in discrete or continuous time.

-Note.
-This entails a high degree of homogeneity among patches (in particular the colonization and local extinction processes).
+Warning.
+This means that knowledge of the just number of occupied patches at any given time t is sufficient to predict what is to happen next, and thus entails some homogeneity among patches (in particular the colonization and local extinction processes).